tbojustin/resumechallenge/content/Instructions/_index.md

 <br>

 # Instructions
 Complete these steps so I can share your resume with as many people as possible.
+See [the FAQ](https://cloudresumechallenge.dev/faq) for more context on why I chose these specific steps.

 ## 1. Certification